top of page

 Collective leadership framework

-The Earth Leadership Program embraces a leadership model that encourages individuals to cross boundaries and work collaboratively to transform systems.
+The Earth Leadership Program embraced a leadership model that encouraged individuals to cross boundaries and work collaboratively to transform systems.
 This collective leadership model is well-suited to academic researchers who rely on broad networks to advance sustainability.

 Assess challenges and strengths